catalingavan/logbee.Documentation/source/on-premises/logbee-frontend/configuration.rst

 Optional configuration used to set up Azure Active Directory authentication.

-More details can be found :ref:`here <on-premises/logbee-frontend/index:Azure Active Directory>`.
+More details about Azure Active Directory authentication can be found :doc:`here </on-premises/logbee-frontend/active-directory-auth/index>`.

 .. code-block:: json